Commitments and Contingencies

 Royalties to the IIA

-The Company has received grants from the Government of the State of Israel through the Israeli National Authority for Technical Innovation (the “IIA”) for the financing of a portion of its research and development expenditures.
+The Company has received grants from the Government of the State of Israel through the Israeli National Authority for Technical Innovation (the "IIA") for the financing of a portion of its research and development expenditures.
 The total amount that was received and recorded between the periods ending December 31, 2011 through 2016 was $1,332.
-No amounts were received during the years ended December 31, 2019 and 2018.
-The Company has a contingent obligation to the IIA for the total amount received along with the accumulated LIBOR interest to date in the amount of approximately $1,396 and $1,383 as of December 31, 2019 and 2018, respectively.
+No amounts were received during the three months ended June 30, 2020 and 2019.
+The Company has a contingent obligation to the IIA for the total amount received along with the accumulated LIBOR interest to date in the amount of $1,402 and $1,396 as of June 30, 2020 and December 31, 2019, respectively.
 This obligation is repaid in the form of royalties on revenues generated in any fashion with a rate that is currently at 4% (which may be increased under certain circumstances).
 The Company may be obligated to pay up to 100% (which may be increased under certain circumstances) of the U.S. dollar-linked value of the grants received, plus interest at the rate of 12-month LIBOR.

-Repayment of the grants is contingent upon the successful completion of the Company’s R&D programs and generating sales.
+Repayment of the grants is contingent upon the successful completion of the Company's R&D programs and generating sales.
 The Company has no obligation to repay these grants if the R&D program fails, is unsuccessful, or aborted, or if no sales are generated.
-The Company has recorded $4 in royalty expense for the year ended December 31, 2019 and a royalty liability for the same amount at December 31, 2019 and an immaterial expense and liability for the year ended December 31, 2018.
+The Company has recorded an immaterial expense for the three and six months ended June 30, 2020 and 2019, and an immaterial liability at June 30, 2020 and 2019.

 Royalty Payment Rights on Royalty Payment Rights Certificates